vivek-2567/Git-And-GitHub/README.md

 # Git-And-GitHub
-This is the task Repository for Freshers- 2021
+**Welcome!!** Freshers- 2021.

 ## Importance of Git

-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. <br>
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

 ### What is Version Control System (VCS)?

 Version control systems are a category of software tools that helps in recording changes made to files by keeping a track of modifications done to the code.

 ### Advantages of VCS